 Side view notes

 This quick note is about the line of sight that we follow when looking at a car from the side.

 See how the front and rear are curved and not flat.
-Hence the lights are not the border of the image, the grill, at the front and an element like the license plate at the back are.
+Hence the lights are not the border of the image, the grill, at the front and an element like the license plate at the back is.
 That’s why we still see them from the side.

 This is also why we draw the windshield and rear windows.
 They are also curved, not flat.

 In the image, the red lines represent the incorrect line of sight and the green lines represent the correct one.